 Greenwaste is diverted from the landfill at the Transfer Station on site.
-Grasses, leaves, weeds, tree branches up to approx. 400mm in diameter and demolition timber are accepted.
-This is then stockpiled and mulched for use as cover material onsite.
+Grasses, leaves, weeds, tree branches up to approx. 400mm in diameter and timber demolition are accepted.
+This then is stockpiled and mulched for use as cover material onsite.